jparep/ma321/README.md

 # ISSUE WITH REMOTE
 # remove and Add new remote
 $git remote remove origin
-# add remote origin
+# add remote origin to your local
-$git remote add origin git@jparep:/jparep/ma321.git
+$git remote add origin git@jparep:jparep/ma321.git

 ## GIT PUSH ISSUE
 # push to github with url for one time only